blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-EliteReworks/README.md

 Place EliteReworks.dll in /Risk of Rain 2/BepInEx/plugins/

 ## ChangeLog

+- 1.7.0
+	- Celestine
+		- Added VFX to show which enemies are connected to which Celestine.
+		- Champion Celestine enemies now get +2 extra max attached ghosts.
+(6 total)
+		- Ghost lifetime increased from 30s -> 60s
+		- Champion Ghosts now get +30s lifetime.
+		- Ghost damage increased 30%
+			- Does not apply to alive enemies.

+		*Ghosts were expiring too fast to do anything.
+Increased duration should make killing the host Celestine a higher priority, since Ghosts won't simply disappear if you leave them alone for a short while.*

 - 1.6.1
 	- Celestine on-hit change can now be toggled via config.